 Focus should be on creating, monitoring and delivering consistent and evolving training pathways, not trying to juggle and manage all the different departmental requirements with incomplete solutions or systems that don’t talk with each other.
 A cloud-based solution allows the organisation to concentrate on their brief and not get distracted by ‘old technology’ problems that inevitably slow you down.
 Cloud hosting will always end up cheaper and more reliable, plus most importantly gain superior outcomes.

 Training pathways should always start mapping each staff member’s competencies.
 The mapping facility automates a complex and often overwhelming process that can fail if controlled by multiple training facilitators.
-Your organisation needs a platform that allows you the flexibility to create your own competencies and will automate the mapping process to ensure each individual is being kept up to date.
-Put simply, excel and word docs are not the answer anymore and will only cause the process to be bogged down by manual data entry.
-Further reading on Competency Mapping can be found here.
+Your organisation needs a platform that allows you the flexibility to create your own competencies.
+As well as automate the mapping process to ensure each individual is kept up to date.
+Put simply, excel and word docs are not the answer anymore.
+They can cause the process to be bogged down by manual data entry.
+You can read more about Competency Mapping here.

 In addition to standard compliance training, it’s vital that organisations have specific professional development training available to its workforce.
-This has many benefits; it keeps staff up to date in their chosen field, allows them to expand their professional skills into different areas and maintains a pathway for personal and professional growth within your organisation.
-This helps keep your staff happy as it gives them growth potential and it also gives you more scope to fill vacant positions from within the organisation.
+This has many benefits.
+For example, it keeps staff up to date in their chosen field.
+It also allows them to expand their professional skills into different areas.
+It also maintains a pathway for personal and professional growth within your organisation, for instance.
+Therefore, this helps keep your staff happy as it gives them growth potential.
+It also gives you more scope to fill vacant positions from within the organisation.

 An important component of a successful training matrix and the successful offering of professional development is the ability to manage a library of courses and skill-based training.
 Your platform should at least be able to offer library integration for access by individuals, groups and the organisation’s workforce as a whole.
 Library management helps you focus personnel on the professional development most suitable for them, thus forming part of their pathway.